mikendu/NS8-Assesment/README.md

 ### POST /users
 * Creates a new user.
-* Returns HTTP 400 if a required parameter is missing.
+* Returns HTTP 400 if a required parameter is missing, or if a duplicate email is supplied.
 * Example: http://localhost:3000/users

 ### POST /events